Practicum FAQ's for Students

 Success of a practicum placement will depend on the selection of quality practice locations with experienced and motivated trainers both in the field (field supervisor) and the university (academic supervisor).
 A learning contract will be established at the beginning of the practicum, and this will guide the learning activities of the student and provide a framework for student evaluation.

 The length of the required practicum is usually a minimum of 3 months, and unless special arrangements are made, it is assumed that all MPH students will abide by this requirement.
 As a rule, the practicum is designed as a full-time experience.
 Any change in the one-term length of the practicum or modification in the way it is scheduled is the exception rather than the rule.
 The primary justification for altering the duration of the practicum is educational.
 In making a decision, account must be taken of the relationship of the student's past education and experience, present level of expertise, and future educational and career goals.
-Any request for substantial alteration in the practicum duration or any significant modification in scheduling the one-term practicum must be put in writing by the student and be received prior to written approval from the academic advisor and the MPH executive committee.

 Students are encouraged to seek alternative practicum sites, either through the Public Health Agency of Canada, or through their own resources.
 All sites must meet the standards and be approved by the Practicum Coordinator, and students who apply directly to other sites will make their own arrangements but need to be aware of the deadlines for finalizing a placement.